JDASoftwareGroup/jdatech.github.io/_posts/2020-01-26-Pycon-de-writeup.markdown

 ## Highlights

-There were so many good talks, so here is a very incomplete compilation of our highlights in random order.
+There were many good talks, so here is a very incomplete compilation of our highlights in random order.
 Thanks to Stefan Maier, Sven Fritz, Vasu Sharma, Phillip Sonntag, Jakob Herpel, Aniruddh Goteti and Lucas Rademaker for their contribution to this list.